-- Among current partners of Network Nebraska lower cost is identified as the number one strength followed by statewide access and collaboration.
-This has resulted in increased distance education opportunities, greater availability of Internet 2 and sharing of other services. - Statewide connectivity provided by Network Nebraska, increases the access to synchronous video courses across the state.
-This results in more access to classes and enrichment that smaller schools are not able to offer.
-It also allows for sharing of critical and non-critical services common among multiple institutions.
+- Among current partners of Network Nebraska queried in 2008, lower cost was identified as the number one strength followed by statewide access and collaboration.
+In 2009 existing Network Nebraska partners identified student learning opportunities as the most important strength followed by cost sharing and increased bandwidth.
+This has resulted in increased distance education opportunities, greater availability of Internet 2 and sharing of other services. - Statewide connectivity provided by Network Nebraska increases the access to and opportunities to deliver synchronous video courses across the state.
+This results in more

-- Survey responders identified governance/leadership as the most limiting organizational factor in growing Network Nebraska partnerships, and it affects expansion of current services. - Consistent communications of accurate and current information on available services and support issues (provided by Network Nebraska) is lacking.
+- access to classes and enrichment that smaller schools are not able to offer.
+It also allows for sharing of critical and non-critical services common among multiple institutions. - Survey responders in 2008 identified governance/leadership as the most limiting organizational factor in growing Network Nebraska partnerships, which affected expansion of current services. - Consistent communications of accurate and current information on available services and support issues (provided by Network Nebraska) is lacking.
 This results in some support issues not resolved in a timely manner and the lack of correct information not being provided to current and potential partners. - Reliability is perceived as a strength by some Network Nebraska partners.
 However, a lack of reliability is also perceived as both a weakness and a threat to expanded growth of Network Nebraska services for many existing and potential partners.
 When a network disruption occurs, there is no alternative infrastructure or redundancy to data communications.
-One issue may be a lack of communications between those who do system upgrades and current partners.
-When network reliability is less than what partners experienced prior to subscribing to Network Nebraska, the network is perceived to be a problem. - The single most compelling competitive advantage that makes Network Nebraska's services distinctive and motivates Educational Service Units, public and private K -12 schools and public and private colleges to partner in Network Nebraska is lower cost followed by shared resources, and statewide access.
+One contributing issue may be a lack of communications between those who do system upgrades and current partners.
+When network reliability is less than what partners experienced prior to subscribing to Network Nebraska, the network is perceived to be a problem. - The single most compelling competitive advantage that makes Network Nebraska's services distinctive and motivates educational service units, public and private K -12 schools, and public and private colleges to partner in Network Nebraska is lower cost followed by shared resources, student learning opportunities, and statewide access.
 A statewide presence encourages connectivity, programs, services, and activities.
 The result is enhanced educational opportunities for students, high speed access between educational sites, and significant cost savings.
 The perception is that there is strength and power in numbers the more organizations that belong to Network Nebraska, the more clout the network should have relative to pricing, technology and services.
-This assumes all organizations are treated equitably. - Current partners responding to the survey identified shared resources, advanced technology/bandwidth, equity and opportunities as guiding principles or slogans that they believe Network Nebraska's services should stand for in the hearts and minds of its partners. - Current partners responding to the survey identified help desk/support, faster internet and leadership/governance as priority areas where modifications to existing services or added services are most needed.
+This assumes all organizations are treated equitably. - Current partners responding to the survey identified enhanced educational opportunities, improved connectivity, shared resources, advanced technology/bandwidth, equity and opportunities as guiding principles or slogans that they believe Network Nebraska's services should stand for in the hearts and minds of its partners. - Current partners responding to the survey identified help desk/support, faster internet and leadership/governance as priority areas where modifications to existing services or added services are most needed.
 Issues that need to be addressed under the governance/leadership structure are statewide representation, board members selected from knowledgeable shareholders, and a technical committee to advise the board on all technical issues. - Some current partners that responded to the survey are recommending that redundancy be built into the network to insure minimal down time of the system.
-This expectation will become critical to the future of the network as partners use the system as a vehicle for delivering essential services and courses.
+This

-Current users of the network want to have a better understanding of the network, infrastructure and more information related to Renovo scheduling, etc. There is a perception that as users learn more about the possibilities of Network Nebraska, the demand for new services will expand.
+- expectation will become critical to the future of the network as partners use the system as a vehicle for delivering essential services and courses. - Current users of the network want to have a better understanding of the network, infrastructure and more information related to Renovo scheduling, etc. It is predicted that as users learn more about the possibilities of Network Nebraska, the demand for new services will expand.